Our Objective for Bangalore and Bangalorean

 Power of you knowing your Constituency, Government initiative, Corporate CSR,

 NGO projects and Influencer Revolution begins here………

 Later in the year 1587, this miracle city came under the visionary Kempe Gowda.
-Kempe Gowda a vassal of the Vijayanagara Empire built a mud-brick fort that would become the central part of modern Bengalūrū.
-He established the city and referred to the new town as “gandu bhoomi” translated as “Land of Heroes”.
-He was successful in achieving his dream of building a big futuristic city.
+He, a vassal of the Vijayanagara Empire built a mud-brick fort that would become the central part of modern Bengalūrū.
+He established the city and referred new town as “gandu bhoomi” translated as “Land of Heroes”.
 As per his vision, Kempe Gowda built the Bengaluru Fort which comprised of small towns called Petes (Markets).
-He is noted for his societal reforms and contribution to building temples and water reservoirs in Bengaluru
+He is noted for his societal reforms and contribution to building temples and water reservoirs in Bengaluru.

 From Mud Fort to Metropolis, this charming city is constantly developing; and with the advent of metros it has instilled confidence in both the citizens and investors.
-Bengaluru’s friendly atmosphere brings the spirit of living to the fullest among its people.
 Ever growing, forever diverse, the tag “Namma Bengaluru” brings a heart-warming smile upon many faces.

 A community is a small or a large social unit who have something in common viz., norms, religion, values, identities etc. They often share a sense of place that is situated in a given geographical area.
 People tend to define those social ties as important to their identity, practice and roles in social institutions like family, work, Government, Society or humanity at large.